klacourse/MODA_GC/input/#README.txt

 ---------------------------------------------------------
 The lists of the extracted 115 s block.
 ---------------------------------------------------------
--> !!! the eeg signal here is downsampled to 100 Hz !!!
 6_segListSrcDataLoc_p1.txt : The 404 extracted 115 s blocks from the 100 edf files for the phase 1.
 * warning : a block has not been presented to the scorers
 * 	then the subject MODA_01-02-13 has only 2 blocks